How to connect an Epson TM Series Printer with a Wireless Adapter

 utility on the Computer

-Alternatively you can run the TMNet configuration utility on your computer to view or change
+You can run the TMNet configuration utility on your computer to view or change

 the settings on the wireless card.
 This utility will scan for the wireless